 A detective working for Neolution, assigned to monitor Art Bell.

 - The Brute: When the other remaining threats to the Clone Club get offed, she quickly becomes the only named muscle of Neolution.

 - Smug Snake: Seems to take perverse pleasure out of threatening Art's daughter.

 - Suspiciously Similar Substitute: Essentially a female Marty Duko without his Ambiguously Evil traits.

 - Played by: Stephen McHattie

-- Big Bad: Arguably for the whole series.
+- Big Bad: Of Season 5, and arguably for the whole series.

-- Greater-Scope Villain: Hasn't been seen but is ultimately responsible for ALL the atrocities the neolutionists have committed.
+- Greater-Scope Villain: Is ultimately responsible for ALL the atrocities the neolutionists have committed.

 - The Man Behind the Man: Behind the man behind the man, even.
 Behind Rachel, Leekie, Susan Duncan, Evie Cho, and Dyad's controlling board members is Westmoreland.
 All of them seem to be jockeying for positions amongst themselves, but it appears they all ultimately report to him.

 - Politically Incorrect Villain: Like many early evolutionists (and Victorians in general), believed class and socioeconomic status were down to genetic quality.
 Matheson is this as well what with his plan to sterilize the poor.